Smoked Turkey Sandwich with Avocado and Pesto

 -Toast the walnuts for more flavor.

--Use a garlic clove instead of garlic powder.
+-Use a garlic clove instead of garlic powder for the basil pesto.

--Use Parmesan instead of Pecorino, but it won’t be as flavorful.
+-Use Parmesan instead of Pecorino for the basil, but it won’t be as flavorful.
 You can also use Parmigiano Reggiano.

 Recipe FAQs